The Need for Production Cells in Accounting

 Overview of Production Cells

-A reasonable solution to this quandary can be found on the production floor, where machine are routinely clustered into production cells.
+A reasonable solution to this quandary can be found on the production floor, where machines are routinely clustered into production cells.
 Each of these cells is designed to have a small number of employees produce specific parts, with a simple work layout that allows someone to walk with a part from machine to machine, until all processing is complete.
 If the concept is shifted to the accounting department, the result will likely be a different departmental layout.
 For instance, one cubicle could be designed specifically for the processing of supplier invoices, with filing cabinets nearby that contain supplier invoice files, a printer pre-configured to print checks, and a computer terminal that is always logged in to the payables module in the accounting software.
 The same concept can be applied to any high-volume application, such as customer billings, payroll, and the processing of cash receipts.

 There are a few problems with the production cell concept, however.
 Consider the following situations: